 In this part of Wales we are blessed with the finest grower of shiitake and other mushroom varities in the UK, The Mushroom Garden.
 Being nice and damp and misty, Wales in the perfect place for mushroom cultivation and their shiitake’s and mushrooms in general are some of the finest I’ve tasted.
 I have been trying to track down a hedgehog mushroom for a while now, they are elusive little critters!
 The Mushroom Garden are also doing an ‘Umami’ seasoning, which sounds interesting and will be sprinkled on things in the BHK very soon.
 It’s great to have such wonderful, passionate producers locally.

 Here in North Wales, good Japanese food is quite rare, homegrown is best.
-This salad turned out very well and I’m sure Kenji’s Mum would be happy with my progress!
+This salad turned out very well and I’d hope Kenji’s Mum would be happy with my progress!

 Makes two decent bowls.